2 Days Itinerary in Tokyo: SHITAMACHI the Old Downtown

 Tokyo Skytree (1 hour~)

 Hit the tallest building in Japan after short walk from the Sumo stable.
 Or if you are not participating in the Sumo morning session, it’s recommend to visit Tokyo Skytree early in the morning to avoid a mass crowds.
 The 634m tower has two observation decks on the building at 350m and 450m.
 The overlook view is just spectacular, offering the landscape of whole city and neighbour prefectures.
-(More info: Fast Tickets to the 2nd Highest Point in the World)
+(More info: Tokyo Skytree: the New Symbol of Modern Tokyo)

-▶ Discount tickets for Tokyo Skytree is available here!
+▶ Book your tickets for Tokyo Skytree here!

 Asakusa (2 hour~)